B3tterTogeth3r/Walhalla-v2/README.md

 ## Analytics
 17.05.2021

 Enabled Analytics and put some custom events in the app.
 I right now just track how often a user is clicking on a event in the program fragment.
 Also logging which sites the user is opening and how long the user is staying on them.

+## A lot again
+18.05.2021 02:05
+1. SharedPreferences:
+   - Try to use this method for storing extra data about the user on the device longer than just one session.
+Don't quite know yet how to format the data, but I will figure something out.
+2. Remote Config
+   - Enabled remote Config for the current semester. sometimes it still gets the "default" value, but I think, that was just a debug error.
+3. Login
+   - Completely redesigned the login and register methods.
+There are more sites in the dialog now and the code is hopefully easier to read.
+4. StartActivity
+   - Changed the way the signed in user should get rights.
+The signed in user has "admin" rights, if its uid is to be found in the current chargen document in the firestore database. also a signed in user has admin rights, if its uid is in the "Editor.super-admin" document.